mathworks-robotics/mujoco-simulink-blockset/README.md

 #### Windows&reg;:

-- Download the latest release of this repository
+- Download the latest release for Windows (Release_win64***.zip)
 - Open MATLAB R2022b.
 In case you are using a older MATLAB release, please follow the build instructions below to rebuild for a particular MATLAB release
 - Run install.m in MATLAB command window.
 MuJoCo and GLFW libraries will be downloaded and added to MATLAB Path.

 #### Ubuntu&reg;:

-- Download the latest release of this repository
+- Download the latest release of this repository (will be added soon.
+Goto build instructions for the time being)
 - Download and install GLFW library from Ubuntu terminal

     `sudo apt update && sudo apt install libglfw3 libglfw3-dev`